gatsbyjs/gatsby/docs/docs/migrating-from-v1-to-v2.md

 If your Gatsby v1 site included any polyfills, you can remove them.
 Gatsby v2 ships with babel 7 and is configured to automatically include polyfills for your code.
 See [Gatsby's babel docs for more details](/docs/babel).

+> Note: This works for your own code, but is not yet implemented for code imported from `node_modules`.
+Track progress of this feature at [bullet 5 of this issue](https://github.com/gatsbyjs/gatsby/issues/3870).

 ## Change `modifyBabelrc` to `onCreateBabelConfig`

 `modifyBabelrc` was renamed to [`onCreateBabelConfig`](/docs/node-apis/#modifyBabelrc) to bring it in line with the rest of Gatsby's API names.